 From time to time, we may enter into collaboration agreements with third parties that have experience in product development, manufacturing and/or commercialization for other product candidates and/or research programs.
 We may face significant competition in seeking appropriate partners for our product candidates, and the negotiation process may be time-consuming and complex.
 In order for us to successfully partner our product candidates, potential collaborators must view these product candidates as economically valuable in markets they determine to be attractive in light of the terms that we are seeking and other available products for licensing by other companies.
-Even if we are successful in our efforts to establish collaborations, the terms that we agree upon may not be favorable to us, and we may not be able to maintain such collaborations if, for example, development or approval of a product candidates, we could bear all of the risk and costs related to the development of any such product candidate, and we may need to seek additional financing, hire additional employees and otherwise develop expertise for which we have not budgeted.
+Even if we are successful in our efforts to establish collaborations, the terms that we agree upon may not be favorable to us, and we may not be able to maintain such collaborations if, for example, development or approval of a product candidate is delayed or sales of an approved product are disappointing.
+If we fail to establish and maintain collaborations related to our product candidates, we could bear all of the risk and costs related to the development of any such product candidate, and we may need to seek additional financing, hire additional employees and otherwise develop expertise for which we have not budgeted.
 This could negatively affect the development and commercialization of our product candidates.

 We have collaboration and license agreements with, for example, MD Anderson, Amgen, Genmab, Celgene Corporation, a Bristol-Myers Squibb Company ("BMS"), and GlaxoSmithKline ("GSK").
 These collaborations have also provided us with important funding for our development programs and technology platforms, and we expect to receive additional funding under these collaborations in the future.
 If our therapeutic collaborations do not result in the successful development and commercialization of products or if one of our collaborators terminates its agreement with us, we may not receive any future research funding or milestone or royalty payments under the collaboration.
-For example, our collaboration agreement with Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. was terminated in 2020 and our collaborations.
+For example, our collaboration agreement with Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. was terminated in 2021.
+As a result, we will not receive any future milestone or royalty payments under these collaborations.
 In addition, any termination of an agreement by the relevant collaborators could affect our ability to develop further such product candidates or adversely affect how we are perceived in scientific and financial communities.
-All of the risks relating to product development, regulatory approval and commercialization described in this prospectus also apply to the activities of our program collaborators.
+All of the risks relating to product development, regulatory approval and commercialization described in this Annual Report also apply to the activities of our program collaborators.